 iii) Time required by the atomic disk to receive energy is = 28.4 sec

 iv) No.of photons received by the atomic disk = 2

 v) Photoelectric emission is instantaneous as the collision time between the free electron and the incident photon is very less.

 The chapter Dual Nature of Radiation and Matter introduces students to the concept of matter that propagates through radiation.
 Under the close observation of a microscope, we can see that matter exists as both a wave, as well as a particle.

 Some of the major topics covered in this chapter are

 - Einstein’s Photoelectric Emission

 - Nature of Matter – Wave and Particle

 - Davisson and Germer Experiment

-BYJU’S is India best learning app that provides study materials, notes, assignments, worksheets, videos and animations that help you memorise the topic for a longer period of time.
-For all your queries on CBSE class 12 physics topics visit BYJU’S website or Download BYJU’S learning App for a customised learning experience.
+BYJU’S is India’s best learning app that provides study materials, notes, assignments, worksheets, and video and animation lessons that help students memorise topics for a longer period of time.
+For all your queries on the CBSE Class 12 Physics topics and a great learning experience, visit BYJU’S website or download BYJU’S – The Learning App.